 Thermal Admittance Spectroscopy

-Thermal admittance spectroscopy (TAS) uses electrical characterization to measure the capacitance and conductance as a function of frequency and temperature.
+Thermal admittance spectroscopy (TAS) uses electrical characterization to measure the admittance or impedance as a function of frequency and temperature.
 TAS is a steady state measurement, in contrast to the non-equilibrium measurements made in DLTS.
 Also, where DLTS is used for doped semiconductors, TAS may also be used for low-doped or high resistivity material.

-The concept behind TAS is to measure the capacitance and conductance (impedance) over a range of frequencies and temperature.
-At a high-test signal frequency, a deep trap is not able to respond and contribute to the capacitance and conductance if the emission rate is slower than the test frequency.
+The concept behind TAS is to measure the capacitance and conductance (from impedance or admittance) over a range of frequencies and temperature.
+At a high test signal frequency, a deep trap is not able to respond and contribute to the capacitance and conductance if the emission rate is slower than the test frequency.
 As the temperature increases, the emission rate of a defect increases, and the trap can contribute to the measured.

 At a threshold in frequency or temperature, the deep level signal appears as a step in the capacitance, or a peak in the conductance.
 The temperature of the inflection point of each plot of capacitance versus temperature at a fixed frequency is used along with the frequency, as one point in an Arrhenius plot for each frequency.
 The energy of the defects can be obtained from plotting pairs of frequency and temperature points in an Arrhenius plot of emission rate (frequency of measurement) versus 1/kT.

-TAS data acquisition is performed easily, and the analysis program facilitates efficient extraction of defect characteristics with the Semetrol TAS system.
-TAS is a method that is complementary to the DLTS method.
-TAS is applicable to low-doped semiconductors, where DLTS is generally applicable to moderately doped material.
+TAS data acquisition is performed easily.
+The analysis program facilitates efficient extraction of defect characteristics with the Semetrol TAS system.

 Energy measurements are very accurate with TAS, generated from emission rate measurements over several orders of magnitude.